deekshith991/dsa_prep/README.md

 This file contains all the DSA problems that i have attempted and solved

 > [!note] Run
-> run.sh is a script that i wrote in order to compile and run the code so that i don't need type manually compile and run
 > [run.sh](./run.sh) is a script that i wrote in order to compile and run the code so that i don't need type manually compile and run

 > [!NOTE] Algorithms